vanHeemstraSystems/template-default-repository/PERSONA-WORKFLOW-EXAMPLE.md

 - Password reset functionality
 - User profile management

-Please save this PRD to a file called "user-auth-prd.md" in the docs/ directory.
+Please save this PRD to a file called "user-auth-prd.md" in the docs/source/500/ directory.
 ```

 **What happens:**
 - The Product Owner persona will create a comprehensive PRD
-- The AI will automatically save it to `docs/user-auth-prd.md`
+- The AI will automatically save it to `docs/source/500/user-auth-prd.md`
+- The file will be integrated into your ReadTheDocs documentation system
 - The file will be version-controlled in your repository

 ### Step 2: Review and Approve the PRD

-1. Open the generated `docs/user-auth-prd.md` file
+1. Open the generated `docs/source/500/user-auth-prd.md` file
 2. Review the content for completeness and accuracy
 3. Make any necessary edits or request revisions
 4. Once satisfied, proceed to the next step